TACC/Lmod/docs/source/370_jupyter_lmod.rst

 processes of Jupyter (including kernels) created after Lmod calls inherit the environment variables as defined by the set of loaded modules.

+In concrete terms, if a module modifies **$PYTHONPATH** and it is loaded after a Python kernel was spawned, the kernel will not be aware of the change.

 Lmod environment variable configuration for jupyter-lmod
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~